pifou25/documentation/howto/en_US/backup_cloud.md

-# Sauvegarde cloud
+# Cloud backup

 ## FAQ

-> **Erreur Specification mandate value for attribute defer on line 19, column 146**
+> **Error Specification mandate value for attribute defer on line 19, column 146**
 >
-> Si vous avez cette erreur il faut contacter le support, c'est une erreur de notre coté au niveau (disque dur du serveur de backup en readonly).
+> If you got this error it is necessary to contact the support, it is an error at our side (hard disk of the backup server in read only).
-> Suite à la correction de notre coté il faudra surement forcer une reconfiguration du backup cloud sur votre page profils (onglet service puis backup cloud)
+> Following the correction at our side it will probably be needed to force a reconfiguration of the cloud backup on your profiles page (service tab then backup cloud)